aplbrain/grand/docs/What-About-Neptune.md

 # What about Neptune?

+## Background

+In many industry applications, graph databases are commonly used for "shallow" graph queries — in other words, queries that rely heavily on node-wise or edge-wise indexing, but not too heavily on multiple hops along graph relations.
+For example, "find all purchases made by this set of users," or "find all movies with actors that also acted in a movie this user has rated five stars."
+These queries benefit greatly from the graph structure of the database, but do not involve deep or complete graph traversals.

-Graph algorithms are notoriously hard to profile, and predicting workload for arbitrary data science manipulations on a graph is a major challenge in many big-data graph or network-science applications.
+In contrast with these common industry needs, mathematical or scientific graph algorithms are notoriously hard to profile, and predicting workload for arbitrary data science manipulations on a graph is a major challenge in many big-data graph or network-science applications.
+Graph queries may frequently involve traversing every node or edge in a graph, or performing some accumulative function across a graph.
+So-called "deep" graph queries include subgraph isomorphism search, graph matching, and pathfinding.

+## AWS Neptune

 [AWS Neptune](https://aws.amazon.com/neptune/getting-started/) is a graph database as a service provided by Amazon Web Services.
 Though it says "serverless" on the packaging, there are a few considerations to be aware of: